Wix.com is a perfect all-around website builder for both – people who use it for a hobby page and small businesses.

-The Wix Artificial Design Intelligence (ADI) does exactly what it sounds like: create a site for you by using artificial intelligence.
+The Wix Artificial Design Intelligence (ADI) does exactly what it sounds like: Creates a site for you by using artificial intelligence.

-The Wix Editor allows you to drag and drop fast (it took all of 5 minutes to put together).
-This ‘classic’ editor option also includes some other advanced features (which we’ll touch on shortly), specialized apps, and more.
+The Wix Editor allows you to drag and drop fast (it took 5 minutes to put everything together).
+This ‘classic’ editor option also includes some other advanced features (which we’ll touch on shortly below), specialized apps, and more.